Skip to main content

 BS in Accounting Online courses for aspiring CPAs

-If you're looking to become a U.S. Certified Public Accountant (CPA), the Bachelor of Science (BS) in Accounting is the right program for you.
+If you're looking to become a U.S. Certified Public Accountant (CPA), the Bachelor of Science (BS) in Accounting may be the right program for you.

-This online bachelor's in accounting program is aligned to the 2024 CPA exam change, helping you build the accounting, auditing and tax skills needed to become a U.S. Certified Public Accountant.
+This online bachelor's in accounting program was designed with the 2024 CPA licensing examination update top of mind, helping you build the accounting, auditing and tax skills needed to become a trusted and knowledgeable contributor within the world of accounting.

 Concentrations